GNSS clock comparison · holdout discipline · results you can defend

 We score on holdout

-RMS (and agreed summaries) on days your team did not use to fit.
+RMS (and agreed summaries) on days your team did not use to calibrate.

 STEP 04